huskerman34/htc-ccis1301.github.io/assignments/github-students-v1.md

 1. Before you push your changes, you should check that the branch you are on matches the remote branch you want to push to.
 It will often be master in the real world, but for many of our class assignments, which are web pages we want GitHub to host for us, it will be gh-pages.
 You can see which branch you are working on by using the <code>git branch</code> command.

-2. If your local and remote branches match, then you can just say <code>git push</code> and everything should go up to GitHub.
+2. If your local and remote branches match, then you can just say `git push` and everything should go up to GitHub.

-3. If your local and remote branches are different, then you need to say which remote branch you want to push to:<br><code>$ git push origin <remote-branch-here></code>
+3. If your local and remote branches are different, then you need to say which remote branch you want to push to:<br>`$ git push origin <remote-branch-here>`

 4. Check the GitHub repository page in the browser to make sure you got the changes up successfully.
   <img src="../assets/images/s1/github_pushed_changes.jpg" alt="GitHub page snippet showing the time of the last update.">